Skip to content

 3. Click Add Claim

-4. Enter the Billing Code 98010 and choose it from the dropdown
+4. Enter the Billing Code 98010 and choose it from the dropdown (This code covers in‑person or synchronous virtual visits and includes clinical teaching with the patient present)

 7. Change the Date of Service if you are entering time for a different day